The New Groups

 Today, many are reveling in the apparent freedom and capacity of a developing individual consciousness.
 However, some are beginning to reach the end of their reveling.
 Individuality is becoming a limiting factor.
 While valid and an enormous step in the right direction, individuality seems to be only one aspect of a full, meaningful existence.
 Other aspects call for more connection, for a unity that expands, enhances, and puts into a new perspective what it means to be a true individual within a greater whole.
 The Aquarian group is far from a return to mass consciousness, and a leap forward from a collection of individuals.
 It is the natural evolution of individuality.
 In Aquarius, the autonomous, responsible, integrated individual is given the opportunity of finding his or her greater identity, greater power, greater sagacity, and greater creativity as group.
 This identity of full individuality efflorescing as group, might become the new unit of civilization.

 All we have now are the first shoots of these groups breaking their way into manifestation; they are more promise than substance.
 For the most part, even these groups are unaware of what they are, and maybe even that they are.
 Some are more subjective in orientation, others more objective.
 Yet, they all carry into expression a fresh and dynamic sense of what being group means.
-Below we will explore some of the many aspects of these groups.

 What Is a Group?